A DEVELOPER has applied for planning permission to build new student accommodation in East Greenwich.

 Cllr Steve Offord said it would be a "tremendous asset" to Greenwich.
 Cllr Denise Hyland, said she was "impressed" by the scheme.

 Following the expressions of support from his colleagues, Leader of the Council, Cllr Chris Roberts spoke strongly against the proposals.

-“I can’t like this building”, he told them, adding that they would “repent at leisure” if the scheme was passed.
-If he walked passed it, he said, he would look over the road and “prefer the architecture of the Ibis [hotel]“, prompting laughter in the public gallery.
+"I can't like this building," he told them, adding that they would "repent at leisure" if the scheme was passed.
+If he walked past it, he said, he would look over the road and "prefer the architecture of the Ibis [hotel]," prompting laughter in the public gallery.